am8850/desktop-openai-playground/README.md

 ```

 - In Visual Studio, click on the new file
-- Look for the Properties tab
+  - Look or open Properties Panel
   - Change the Build Action to: Copy always